 Down state as

-true then if the arrow of our quantum bit is pointing up vertically it will almost certainly be
+true then if the arrow of our quantum bit is pointing vertically up then it will almost certainly be

-false when measured, if it’s pointing down then it’s almost certain to be measured as
+false when measured.
+On the other hand if it’s pointing down then it’s almost certain to be measured as

-False with equal likelihood.
-It is indeterministic, God really does play dice.
+false with equal likelihood.
+It is indeterministic, in other words random.
+God really does play dice.